gareth-nx/mheap_template/README.md

-# Heap data struction in Fortran
+# Heap data structure in Fortran

 Fortran code to create a heap data structure containing a user-defined type with user-defined priority function.